"Crammed with howlers that have married folks in the audience chortling with elbow-nudging recognition." - Hamilton Spectator

 "A well crafted exploration of modern-day relationships." - Halifax Herald

 "Hilarious comedy.
-Monid offers a brilliant performance." -- The Standard-Freeholder
+Brilliant." -- The Standard-Freeholder

-"Janet Monid provides a tour de force performance and Norm Foster is a gifted actor who delivers his script with laid-back, deceptively nonchalant ease." - Mid-Ocean News, Bermuda
+"Norm Foster is a gifted actor who delivers his script with laid-back, deceptively nonchalant ease." - Mid-Ocean News, Bermuda

 "The dialogue sparkles and pops along like the scherzo of a classical string quartet." - Halifax Chronicle-Herald